Keep your thermostat set at 24°C, or higher. Each degree increase in set point temperature can save up to 5% on AC consumption.

-Allow hot food to cool down before placing in refrigerator.
+Allow hot food to cool down before placing in your refrigerator.

 Keep your fridge away from the oven, dishwasher, dryer and direct sunlight to avoid overworking.

-When purchasing a new fridge, consider purchasing one with a high ESMA energy efficiency rating (5 or 4 stars), to save energy.
+When purchasing a new fridge, consider purchasing one with a high energy efficiency rating (5 or 4 stars) as approved by ESMA to save energy.

 Major Water Appliances Usage